Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Experimental Results

-Datasets including ETH3D~\cite{schops2017multi}, King’s College~\cite{kendall2015posenet}, TartanAir~\cite{wang2020tartanair}, and the KITTI 2012 SLAM benchmark~\cite{geiger2013vision} are processed using consecutive stereo initialized keyframe pairs for relative pose estimation as described in Figure~\ref{fig:vslam_pipeline}.
 For CNN-based models, input images are resized to a fixed resolution (224×224×3) and trained in a supervised manner using a regression loss defined over rotation and translation vectors, typically optimized via mean squared error (MSE).
-Additionally, DiffPoseNet incorporates optical flow cues computed using the Farneback method~\cite{farneback2003two} to further guide relative pose estimation.
 In contrast, graph-based models operate on higher-resolution inputs (640×480) to preserve fine-grained correspondence information.
-These images are processed using LoFTR~\cite{sun2021loftr} to obtain dense feature correspondences, which are subsequently used to construct geometry-aware graphs.
-The resulting graph representations, built upon intrinsically normalized keypoints and epipolar constraints, are then passed through the graph learning module for relational pose inference.